This page describes the lifecycle of a Pod.

 probe; the kubelet will automatically perform the correct action in accordance

-with the Pod’s restartPolicy
+with the Pod’s restartPolicy.

 If you’d like your Container to be killed and restarted if a probe fails, then

-specify a liveness probe, and specify a restartPolicy
+specify a liveness probe, and specify a restartPolicy of Always or OnFailure.

 If you’d like to start sending traffic to a Pod only when a probe succeeds, specify a readiness probe.
 In this case, the readiness probe might be the same as the liveness probe, but the existence of the readiness probe in the spec means that the Pod will start without receiving any traffic and only start receiving traffic after the probe starts succeeding.